FAQ – 3D/4D Ultrasound

-The length of time varies depending on your choice of package, but we will take our time with you to make sure that you have the best experience possible.
+The length of time varies depending on your choice of package.
+In fact, we will take our time with you to make sure that you have the best experience possible.

 When is the Best Time for an Ultrasound?

-We can see and determine the Gender as early as 14 Weeks, and we recommend between 14 to 20 weeks for gender determinations.
+We can see and determine the Gender as early as 14 Weeks.
+It is recommend between 14 to 20 weeks for gender determinations.

-We find the best time to obtain the most accurate and dramatic 3D/4D Pictures is between 27 and 32 weeks during this time the baby is developing fat layers and muscles that fill in their features and structures.
-Beyond 34 weeks it starts getting too crowded to obtain the best images.
+The best time to obtain the most accurate and dramatic 3D/4D Pictures is between 27 and 32 weeks.
+Consequently, during this time the baby is developing fat layers and muscles that fill in their features and structures.
+Therefore, beyond 34 weeks it starts getting too crowded to obtain the best images.

 Is there any tips to help obtain the best images?